makabaka1880/PyLambda/README.md

 #### ALPHA_CONVERT / ALPHA / RENAME
 > Computes alpha conversion on the abstraction.

-The command utilizes the `<` operator.
+The command utilizes the left-assignment `<` operator.
 The new bound variable is on the right.

 ```
 [%0] [LMB? λ] ALPHA_CONVERT (\a. a) < x;